mirroxEkb14/McTelegramChat/README.md

 ### About
-This bot connects you server in Minecraft and Telegram.
+This bot connects your server in Minecraft and Telegram.
 With the help of its cross-chat you can both to save information to the bot and get information from the bot.

 ### Usage